lm3003/Market/README.txt

 7. Invalid authentication displays relavant message on client

-8. For customer facility to browse products and add to cart has been implemented.
-For admin, facility to browse products and update products has been implemented.
-Other options are dummy and might exit the program
+8. For customer facility to browse products, add to cart has been implemented and purchase items have been implemented completely.

 9. Once you have completed this work please remember to clean up by terminating the RMI Registry.
 You can bring this process to the foreground through the following command: